-You should meet regularly with your Preceptor and Faculty Supervisor during your Practicum.
-Review progress and problem-solve as necessary.
-Adjust your Practicum goals, objectives, and/or timeline, if necessary.
-Complete Form E: Interim Practicum Review only if the Practicum changes substantially.
+You should meet regularly with your Preceptor and Practicum Faculty Advisor during your Practicum (at the beginning, middle, and towards the end of your practicum at a minimum) to review progress and problem-solve, adjust your Practicum goals, objectives, and/or timeline, if necessary.
+You will be responsible for preparing a summary of at least two meetings (beginning and middle of the practicum) with your preceptor and PFA.
+The summary must be submitted to the Practicum Coordinator.
+It is also advisable that you share the summary with your preceptor or PFA to highlight the outcome of your meeting with them.
+Complete Form E: Interim Practicum Review only if the Practicum changes substantially from your approved proposal.
 Submit the completed Form E to the Practicum Coordinator.
 When the Practicum project is complete, submit a copy of the deliverables to your Preceptor, along with Form F: Preceptor's Evaluation.
 Submit Form F when your Preceptor has completed it, along with Form D: Practicum Logbook, Form G: Self-Evaluation, and Form H: Practicum Final Report with deliverables to the Practicum Coordinator.